-Rear-Facing Car Seat vs. Forward-Facing Car Seat
+Rear-Facing vs. Forward-Facing Car Seats

 You’ve probably seen car seats installed both ways, rear-facing and forward-facing, but how do you know which is correct for your little one?
 The AAP recommends that infants and toddlers ride rear-facing in their car seat for as long as possible because it’s the safest option for growing children whose skeletal systems are still developing.
 As shown in the graphic below, the rear-facing car seat is designed to provide crucial support for the neck and head in the event of an accident.1